shadowcat344/Final-Project-s-/README.md

 Mouikkai controller controls.
 A/B = jump/confirm.
 X/Y = run.
 L/R = dash. joystick/d-pad = move around.

 Wall jump by pressing 'jump' when pressing up against a wall while in air (in a jump) or quickly turning around and pressing jump when clinging to a wall.
+Progress is saved at checkpoints and when starting some levels.